greystate/xmldump/README.markdown

 Revision History
 ----------------

+* v0.9.3: Add config file for the `xmldumpAllowedIPs` key
 * v0.9.2: Support XPath CheckBox List and CheckBox Tree with the `mntp` option too.
 Add count of matched nodes to output for `xpath` option
 * v0.9.1: Bugfix release
 * v0.9:   Lots of refactoring.
 Added options `search` &amp; `mntp`, changed some logic in `xpath` option